 While on an e-bike trip to Kakadu National Park, make sure to take advantage of the plethora of other activities!

 These include but are not limited to birdwatching, crocodile spotting, fishing, boating, and ranger-guided activities.
-The reserve also houses one of the world’s greatest concentration of rock art sites, which include recordings of Indigenous life throughout the last 20,000 years (main sites include Ubirr and Burrungkuy).
+The reserve also houses one of the world’s greatest concentrations of rock art sites, which include recordings of Indigenous life throughout the last 20,000 years (main sites include Ubirr and Burrungkuy).

 Other sights to see are the majestic waterfalls like Gunlom Falls, Maguk, Jim Jim Falls, Twin Falls gorge, and Motor Car Falls.
 Lastly, hiking trails ranging from easy to advanced include the Bowali track, Bubba wetlands walk, Budjmi lookout walk, Kungarre walk, Ubirr walk, and more!